1. Home>

 Alejar in the Indicative Preterite

 The Indicative Preterite of alejar is used to talk about actions completed in the past, at a specific point in time.
-For example, "alejé", meaning "I moved".
+For example, "alejé", meaning "I moved away".

 In Spanish, the Indicative Preterite is known as "El Pretérito Indefinido".